xavier268/gostat/README.md

 * all operations in bounded time                            ->  OK
 * bounded memory footprint                                  ->  OK
 * provide exact mean, variance, min, max, count             ->  OK
-* provide reasonable estimates for mode, quartile, median   ->  TO DO
+* provide reasonable estimates for mode, quartile, median   ->  TO DO (first, work on a "percentile" function)
 * display histogram of values on console                    ->  TO DO